-Today, A.I is being used in a wide range of applications such as driverless cars, autonomous helicopters, virtual assistants and face recognition.
-Do these applications imply that A.I is only for high tech firms such as Google, Apple, Amazon and Facebook?
-In this article we try to establish that a regular enterprise can use AI to serve its customers better, derive sound insights about its business and significantly raise the top and bottom lines of the company.
+Today, AI is being used in a wide range of applications such as driverless cars, autonomous helicopters, virtual assistants and face recognition.
+Do these applications imply that AI is only for high tech firms such as Google, Apple, Amazon and Facebook?
+In this article we try to establish how AI is a notch ahead of Analytics and pitfalls that a regular enterprise can avoid in their AI adoption journey.

 What exactly is AI?